 The Capital Gain is the difference between the selling price of the crypto (or its market value on the date of the transaction) and the adjusted cost base of the crypto.

 In Canada, the adjusted cost base refers to the cost of acquisition of the crypto plus any reasonable expenses incurred to acquire it (for example, gas fees, exchange trading fees, commissions and legal fees).
 If the acquisition cost is greater than the selling price, then it results in Capital Losses (which can be written off against Capital Gains to reduce the tax liability).

-From the point of view of the CRA, there’s one major problem with the current method of calculating Capital Gains for cryptocurrencies.
+From the point of view of the Canadian Revenue Agency, there’s one major problem with the current method of calculating Capital Gains for cryptocurrencies.

 The Superficial Loss rule kicks in when both of these conditions are met: